 - Click here for a copy of the CAR Foundation's 2014 Form 990.

 The Gates Scholarship Fund is now part of the Foundation, but the way the money is used has not changed – the Gates Fund was transferred to the Foundation in 2009 and that money along with all future donations to the scholarship fund will only be used to award scholarships to the children of Connecticut REALTORS® – nothing has changed except that donations to the scholarship fund are now tax deductible.
 Over the past 39 years, the Fund has provided approximately $800,000 in scholarships.

 The Foundation needs funding to fulfill its mission statement – in addition to awarding scholarships, the Foundation’s mission is to provide support to Connecticut REALTOR® members and their families, primarily, but also to the citizens of the State of Connecticut, in times of need or natural disaster (as defined by local, state and federal agencies) and it can make donations in response to national or international disasters.
 Due to minimal resources, the Foundation has limited its assistance (aside from scholarship awards) to making donations to disaster relief efforts.

-The Association made the following donations in response to natural disasters in the United States and around the globe:
+The Foundation made the following donations in response to natural disasters in the United States and around the globe:

 - In 2013, we donated $4,000 to the Oklahoma Housing Foundation after a devastating tornado in May and $2,500 to RRF in support of relief efforts in Illinois after tornadoes hit that state in November.